We Say, “Never Again!” | International Holocaust Remembrance Day

-“Never again!” is a phrase associated with the Holocaust.
-International Holocaust Remembrance Day 2023 is January 27.
-It is a day the world remembers the horrific killing of more than six million Jews.
-On January 27, 1945, the Auschwitz concentration camp was liberated from the Soviet Army.
+“Never again!” is a phrase associated with the Holocaust, a cry for one of the most horrific historical events to never be repeated.
+International Holocaust Remembrance Day is January 27.
+It is a day the world remembers the mass murder of more than six million Jewish people.
+On January 27, 1945, the Auschwitz concentration camp was liberated by the Soviet Red Army months before the end of World War II.

 History is meant to teach us.
 However, if we ignore or forget history, even the most horrific events of it, we step into dangerous territory.